Jazhyc/discord-bot/README.md

 <h1> Python Discord Bot </h1>

-A Simple Chatbot in Python that uses the discord API which is capable of telling the Weather, Searching up things on Wikipedia, streaming Audio from Youtube, and a bit more.
+A Simple Chatbot in Python that uses the discord and several other APIs which is capable of telling the Weather, Searching up things on Wikipedia, streaming Audio from Youtube, and a bit more.